-Welcome to the HIPS PCT (formerly PBF) Project!
+Welcome to the HIPS PCT Project

 We polled around a bit and decided the term purple coloration types and the acronym PCT would do the job better.
 It literally encompasses all the various types.
 We hope people agree this helps clarify things and adopt the usage of PCT as well.

 With PCT being a new term it will need some promotion.
 Use “purple coloration types” or “PCT” when that is what we actually mean, and do not use “PBF” when we mean something other than purple-based foliage.

 The purple colors of PCT come from the accumulation of pigments found within a group called anthocyanins.
 Pigments in this group occur in the blooms as well, helping produce purples, blues and reds.
 Different factors, both genetic and environmental, determine if and how much pigment accumulates.
 When PCT do occur they seem to be at their peak during spring and early summer.
 Further into summer they may fade out completely or become unnoticeable.

 A listing of the various PCT:

 - Purple-based foliage (PBF) – In a general audience it’s good practice to first use the long form at least once before using the acronym.

 - Purple rhizome (PR) – PR being only two letters, it really does help to use full form the first time and perhaps all the time in speaking.